vacuumlabs/react-custom-validation/README.md

 to the appropriate arguments.
 Multiple-field validations and asynchronous validations do not complicate the story much.

-The real challenge for top-noch validated component is not computing actual validity of individual fields, but computing whether the validation result should be shown to the user.
+The real challenge for top-notch validated component is not computing actual validity of individual fields, but computing whether the validation result should be shown to the user.
 We strongly believe that these two aspects are completely orthogonal and should be treated so.
 Required field never touched?